kcsongor/generic-lens/README.md

 This example shows that higher-kinded parameters can also be changed (`Maybe` -> `[]`).
 We turn a `Foo Maybe Int` into a `Foo [] String` by turning the inner `Maybe Int` into a `[String]`.

+With `DuplicateRecordFields`, multiple data types can share the same field name, and the `field` lens works in this case too.
+No more field name prefixing!

 ### By position